pfalcon/pycopy/docs/library/usocket.rst

       :class: attention

       CPython raises a ``socket.timeout`` exception in case of timeout, which is an `OSError` subclass.
-MicroPython raises an OSError directly instead.
-If you use ``except OSError:`` to catch the exception, your code will work both in MicroPython and CPython.
+Pycopy raises an OSError directly instead.
+If you use ``except OSError:`` to catch the exception, your code will work both in Pycopy and CPython.

 .. method:: socket.setblocking(flag)